The Essential Role of SOC Analysts in Modern Cybersecurity

 Threat Intelligence Platforms (TIP)

-TIPs help analysts leverage external threat data:
+TIPs help analysts use external threat data:

 - Integration of multiple intelligence feeds